 - Project Team

-Tom Blydt-Hansen, UBC Medicine, Faculty of Paediatrics
+Tom Blydt-Hansen, UBC Medicine, Department of Pediatrics

 Shirin Kaylan, UBC Medicine, Faculty of Medicine, Department of Endocrinology & Metabolism

-Megan Levings, UBC Medicine, Faculty of Surgery
+Megan Levings, UBC Medicine, Department of Surgery

 Samantha Lang, UBC Medicine

-Michael Alastair Irvine, UBC Science/Statistics
+Michael Alastair Irvine, UBC Science, Department of Statistics

 Research Team Members